In Home Respite Care Services for when you need a break

 Alternatively, our in home private Caregiver could come to your home in the morning and assist your loved one to the toilet, shower, dress, prepare their breakfast and prompt their medication (all while you have gone for a walk, attended a Tai Chi class or perhaps you have left for golf).

-We can drive your loved one to the Day Centre or any appointments and activities.
-Our Caregiver can pick your loved one up from the Day Centre and drop him or her home – or you could do this on your way home from golf.
-This leaves your whole day free.
+We can have your loved one ready for the bus or drive your loved one to the Day Centre or any other appointments and activities.
+Our Caregiver can pick your loved one up from the Day Centre and drop him or her home, this leaves your whole day free.

 4. Holiday Respite Care

-Working people receive 4 weeks holiday a year.
-Many carers are working more than 38 hours a week and expect they can do that with no holidays from their care role.
+Working people receive 4 weeks holiday plus 10 public holidays a year.
+Many carers are working far more than 38 hours a week and expect they can do that with no break from their care role.
 That’s just not possible.
-Before you reach breaking point you need more than a few hours or a days respite break, what you really need is a holiday.
-A total break away from your caring role for a few days, weeks or even months.
+Before you reach breaking point you need to take a proper respite break.
+More than a few hours or a day’s respite break.
+What you really need is a proper holiday.
+A total break away from your caring role for a few days, a week, a couple of weeks or more or even months away.

-Have you considered a week long holiday away every 3 months?
+Have you considered a week long respite break / holiday away every 3 months?

-Many Care Partners tell us they feel too guilty to go on a holiday because they will have to put their partner in a nursing home for respite care.
-The good news is that our Live in Care respite service is the perfect in your home respite service to enable you to take an extended and complete holiday respite break and it has the added benefit of enabling your loved one to stay secure and comfortable in their own home with quality tailored, person-centred, enabling care.
+Typically, the main carer tells us they feel too guilty to go on a holiday because they will have to put their partner in a nursing home for respite care.
+The good news is that our Live in Care respite service is the perfect in-your-home-respite-service to enable you to take an extended and complete holiday respite break and it has the added benefit of enabling your loved one to stay secure and comfortable in their own home with quality, person-centred, enabling care tailored to your loved one’s interests, strengths and routine.

-Say ‘yes’ to that family wedding in the country
+Say yes to a respite break and attend the family wedding in the country

-Say ‘yes’ to that cruise your friends have invited you on
+Say yes to a respite break and book that cruise with your friends

-Say ‘yes’ to a holiday somewhere warm with your family or a good friend
+Say yes to a warm respite break and holiday with your family or good friends

-Say yes to travelling overseas with joyful uplifting friends
+Say yes to a respite break and travelling overseas with joyful uplifting friends

 Choose life –- choose to nurture yourself, choose to go 100% guilt-free knowing that:

-✓ your loved one will be safe in our experienced, highly trained hands;
+✓ your loved one will be safe in Daughterly Care’s experienced, highly trained hands;

-✓ your loved one is secure and comfortable in their beloved home;
+✓ your loved one is secure and comfortable in their beloved home where they feel safe and secure;

-✓ We’ll maintain your loved one’s regular routine;
+✓ We’ll maintain your loved one’s regular routine and we will do the tasks that you normally do;

-✓ We’ll get your loved one to do our LiFe training to improve their strength and balance whilst completing their Activities of Daily Living (ADLs), not to mention walking each day.
+✓ We’ll get your loved one to do our LiFe training to improve their strength and balance whilst completing their Activities of Daily Living (ADLs), not to mention taking them for a walk each day.

-Are you caring for an elderly person and need respite services?
+Are you caring for an older person and need respite services?

 Are you feeling unwell and need a respite break to recover?